Why Making a Will Is Necessary

 David Edwards

-David has been a Director in the firm since 1986.
-In addition to his role as Managing Director, David is also Head of the Private Client team.
+David has served as a Director of the firm since 1986.
+In addition to his position as Managing Director, he also leads the Private Client team.

 Read More About DavidAn outstanding, efficient, personable and friendly service provided in documenting wills and Power of Attorney documents.
 The expertise of the solicitor was exceptional as was her patience in guiding us through the process and advising us on all aspects of the legal documents.